-Pace University does accept debit/credit cards in-person, by mail, fax, or over the phone for payment of Tuition, Housing, Meal Plan and fees.
-However, debit/credit cards can be used to pay online through TouchNet/PayPath.
+Pace University no longer accepts debit/credit cards in-person, by mail, fax, or over the phone for payment of Tuition, Housing, Meal Plan and fees.
+However, debit/credit cards can be used to pay online through TouchNet/PayPath via www.Pace.edu/Pay.